KINE 101 (1) Step Aerobics

 This course provides an overview of the breadth of programs and the diversity of settings in the field of health education in health promotion.
 Explains the importance of health behavior as a contributor to current public health problems and the role of health education and health promotion programs in addressing them.
 Explores the concepts and skills required for carrying out effective health education programs in a variety of different settings, including school, community, health care, and worksite settings.
 Also discusses issues of ethical standards and quality assurance in health education and health promotion.
 Enrollment restricted to Kinesiology majors.

-KINE 425 Biomechanics of Human Movement
+KINE 425 Biomechanics of Human Movement with Laboratory

 KINE 426 (3) Exercise Physiology for Special Populations